Содержание

 domain.
 They must access the same KDC (Key Distribution Center) server

-and share their krb5.keytab
+and share their krb5.keytab file (the default

-location on any machine is /etc/krb5.keytab
+location on any machine is /etc/krb5.keytab).
+For

 more information about Kerberos, see Глава 6, Сетевая аутентификация при помощи Kerberos (↑Руководство по безопасности).